 A passion to finish cancer

 Established in 1987 through a collaboration between the Chiles Foundation and Providence Health & Services, cancer research was made the primary focus in 1993 with the recruitment of Walter J. Urba, M.D., Ph.D. from the National Cancer Institute.
 Under Dr. Urba’s leadership, cancer immunotherapy research has flourished through the generosity of Robert W. Franz and Elsie Franz Finley, benefactors of the Robert W. Franz Cancer Research Center created in 1996.
-Today, we garner more than $2 million annually in federal and other sponsored grant funding with a research staff of more than 100 team members.
+Today, we garner more than $4.5 million annually in federal, private and sponsored research funding with a staff of more than 100.

 A team of internationally-recognized experts

 Our world-renowned team of scientists and clinical researchers has forged breakthroughs in cancer immunotherapy.
 Our research discoveries have led to the formation of two biotech companies and partnerships with leading medical, research and industry institutions worldwide.
 We are a founding member of the Bristol-Myers Squibb International Immuno-Oncology Network, one of 30 centers included in the Cancer Immunotherapy Trials Network and are a member of the NCI Community Oncology Research Program via the Pacific Cancer Research Consortium.